-Hungary has so far completed the training of 120 administrators for the successful identification of victims of human trafficking (partially sexual exploitation) and to increase the awareness of those who are more likely to be in contact with such persons during their day-to-day work.
-Moreover, Immigration and Asylum Office (BMH staff must participate in this training as well, in order to carry out more effectively their duties set out by Government Decree No. 354/2012.
+The Ministry of Justice has a strong role in the education and training of the personnel of Hungarian ministries in this regard.
+On 27 July 2017, the Ministry of Justice orgainsed an extensive training on the use of the online-based Identification, Assistance and Support Service for Victims of Trafficking in Human Beings for 40 civil servants of the Budapest and County Governmental Offices.
+In April 2018, the Ministry of Justice organised training courses for victim support officers, probation officers and legal aid officers, with the focus on the identification of human trafficking and its practical aspects.
+232 victim support officers, 188 probation officers and 48 legal aid officers attended this training course.
+On 20 July 2018, a training course for new Hungarian consuls on the use of the EKAT system (in English: Online-based Identification, Assistance and Support Service for Victims of Trafficking in Human Beings) as well as on the support services available for victims of trafficking in human beings was organised by the Ministry of Interior.
+In October 2018, the Ministry of Justice organised training courses on the use of the onlinebased Identification, Assistance and Support Service for Victims of Trafficking in Human Beings for 75 police officers in total.
+In the Autumn of 2018, the Ministry of Justice published a detailed information note on the identification of human trafficking for civilian guards.
+The aim of these training courses was to prepare the staff for the successful identification of victims of human trafficking (partially sexual exploitation) and to increase the awareness of those who are more likely to be in contact with such persons during their day-to-day work.
+Moreover, National Directorate-General for Aliens Policing (formerly Immigration and Asylum Office) staff must participate in this training as well, in order to carry out more effectively their duties set out by Government Decree No. 354/2012.
 (XII.13) on the identification order of victims of trafficking in human beings.
 In addition, a summary of relevant knowledge has been prepared and handed out for the staff.
-The BMH started cooperation with the International Organization for Migration (IOM) in order to provide special training for the personnel of the transit zones on the rights of the child, particularly who are affected by the migration crisis, and also trafficking in human beings.
+The National Directorate-General for Aliens Policing started cooperation with the International Organisation for Migration (IOM) in order to provide special training for the personnel of the transit zones on the rights of the child, particularly who are affected by the migration crisis, and also trafficking in human beings.